Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 We now focus on building and using a speculative ROP chain that accesses a secret and leaks it through a side channel.
 We use the Flush+Reload cache side channel initially used by Kocher et al.~\cite{kocher18oakland}, although other side channels can be used similarly~\cite{BhattacharyyaSN19, schwarz:netspectre, mambretti19woot}.

-In \prettyref{sec:spac_rop}, we have identified two major constraints on the attack: \begin{inparaenum}[\itshape i\upshape)] \item a limited number of instructions can fit into the speculation window; and, \item all code pages where gadgets are used must be present and mapped with corresponding TLB entries. \end{inparaenum} In addition to these requirements, we note that gadget code, as well as any data accessed by gadgets, must be available in cache during speculative execution.
-Typically, this is not an issue in speculative execution attacks because the attacker can use the first speculative execution attack as a warm up phase which brings the required data in the cache, whereas this attack is \emph{single shot}: the process terminates after each attempt and this is an additional requirement.
+In \prettyref{sec:spac_rop}, we have identified two major constraints on the attack: \begin{inparaenum}[\itshape i\upshape)] \item a limited number of instructions can fit into the speculation window; and, \item all code pages in which the gadgets reside must be present and mapped with corresponding TLB entries. \end{inparaenum} In addition to these requirements, we note that gadget code, as well as any data accessed by gadgets, must be available in cache during speculative execution.
+Typically, this is not an issue in speculative execution attacks because the attacker can run several attack iterations as warm up phase to bring the required data in the cache, whereas this attack is \emph{single shot}: the process terminates after each attempt and this is an additional requirement.

 Concerning the first requirement, the Flush+Reload side-channel send gadget only requires a few instructions: there are sufficiently short gadgets available, and length is therefore not an issue in practice.
 For the second requirement instead, we create a tool to search for gadgets in code that was recently accessed by the victim program, for which pages are present and mapped in the victim process.
-The tool traces the victim process and collects all executed shared (library) code pages, which are then fed into an existing ROP gadget search tool, ROPgadget\cite{ropgadget}.
-We ran the tool on the victim program and found 26 mapped code pages within the 4 different modules used by the victim: \Code{libc}, \Code{libpng}, \Code{libz} and \Code{ld}.
-In total, the tool discovered 2096 gadgets.
+The tool traces the victim process and collects all executed shared (library) code pages, which are then fed into an existing ROP gadget search tool, ROPgadget~\cite{ropgadget}.
+We run the tool on the victim program and find 26 mapped code pages within the 4 different modules used by the victim: \Code{libc}, \Code{libpng}, \Code{libz} and \Code{ld}.
+In total, the tool discovered 2096 gadgets, out of which 406 are candidates for building the side-channel send gadget.
+Per-gadget occurrences are shown in \prettyref{tab:rop_occ}.
 Finally, to ensure that all gadget sequences are in cache, a hyperthread-colocated attacker performs a \ROP chain warm up phase by executing the chain in close temporal proximity with the \spac attack.

 We build a 5-gadget ROP chain using the \ROP gadgets found by our gadget search tool.
 The chain is functionally equivalent to the Flush+Reload gadget shown in \prettyref{lst:specv1}.
 The chain accesses a target address computed using a secret byte value, as in the initial Spectre attacks~\cite{kocher18oakland}.
 Because Flush+Reload requires shared memory, we choose the target address to reside in such a shared memory area between attacker and victim, the first 16 readable and executable pages of the \Code{libpthread} library.
 To leak one byte we use an array size of 256.
 To avoid prefetching effects during side-channel receive, we choose the element size to be 256, i.e., four cache lines.
 The total array size equals \Code{256 x 256} bytes, 16 pages.